stenlyadam/deep-learning-differential-privacy/README.md

 | DP-SGD | 2.0 | 91.06% | 12.302 | 197.81 |
 | DP-SGD | 2.5 | 89.23% | 9.368 | 196.37 |
 | DP-SGD | 3.0 | 90.12% | 7.532 | 196.8 |

+The results demonstrate a clear tradeoff between model performance and privacy protection.
+The baseline model achieved the highest accuracy (98.13%), while DP models achieved 87% - 92% accuracy, showing good performance despite privacy constraints.
+The best DP performance was achieved at noise multiplier = 1.0.
+By increasing noise, the epsilon reduces and improves the privacy.

 ### Key Insight
 * Strong privacy can be achieved with minimal accuracy loss